sombriks/sombriks-hq/src/blog/0018-on-docker.md

 ---
 # Why Docker after all?

-You see, the very first time i've heard about it, i thought it was...
+You see, the very first time I've heard about it, i thought it was...
 Silly.

 I know how to configure a database.
 Kinda like it.